 (Oh yea … and our burgers that first night were divine.
 They even had a delicious falafel burger for us non-meat eaters.).

 The best option we found for popping into as many of Amsterdam’s top attractions as possible was the I amsterdam City Card.
-We were psyched for the opportunity to review this during our trip because we had done the math and knew it could be a huge money saver for people like us wanting to see as much as possible.
+We were psyched for the opportunity to review this during our trip because we had done the math and knew it could be a huge money saver for people like us wanting to see as much of Amsterdam as possible, while on a budget.
 This is especially true because it includes access to the GVB bus, tram, and metro lines in the city.

 Plus, you have a whole list of other unique places to fill your time that you would have otherwise passed on to save money or never even heard of.
-There are tons of other art and history museums, as wells as interesting places like Rembrandt’s House.
-We loved getting to just pop into places we happened to pass that took our card.
+There are tons of other art and history museums, as wells as interesting places like Rembrandt’s House in Amsterdam.
+We loved getting to just pop into places we happened to pass that took our i Amsterdam City Card.
 And no biggie if it wasn’t for us because we didn’t pay to go there!

 We also instantly appreciated that this card was done by hours and not days.
 The card even has a separate start time for transport.
 So, if we took a bus at 9 a.m., but we didn’t go to our first museum until noon, we’d still have until noon the next day to fit in some activities.
 So smart!

 The two most popular museums in the city celebrate two of the world’s most well-known artists: the Van Gogh Museum and the Rijksmuseum (which holds the largest collection of Rembrandt’s paintings).
-Both painters also happen to be from the Netherlands – you can even tour Rembrandt’s home during your trip.
+Both painters also happen to be from the Netherlands – you can even tour Rembrandt’s home during your trip to Amsterdam.

 Van Gogh Museum

-But, it is probably most well known for housing the largest collection of Rembrandt’s paintings in the world – including the impressive and massive ‘Night Watch.’
+But, the Rijksmuseum is probably most well known for housing the largest collection of Rembrandt’s paintings in the world – including the impressive and massive ‘Night Watch.’

 We were determined to see each room.
 And after about three hours of wandering, we are pretty sure we saw it all.
 Except for a portion of the top floor where they house the most modern pieces, which we just couldn’t figure out how to get to!

 So, plan a chunk of your day at Rijksmuseum if you can!
-And they do allow non-flash photography.
-Enjoy:
+And they do allow non-flash photography, so enjoy some photos from the Rijksmuseum:

-The city cards gave us entrance to more than 60 museums and attractions.
+The Amsterdam City Cards gave us entrance to more than 60 museums and attractions.
 However, there is only so much time in the day!
 If we had one more day, here are a few of the other places we would have loved to go:

 - Foam Fotografiemuseum